 Who was this so-called Chief Birú?
 In the Panamanian Jungles, there were dozens of tribes.
 Spaniards easily subjugated them through diplomacy or war.
 But Chief Birú, displaying courage and pride, refused to be intimidated.
 Settled on the border of Panama and Colombia, Birú recruited skilled warriors and halted Spanish colonization by erecting an impenetrable bulwark.
 His daring actions impressed Spanish conquistadors.
 Spaniards never cared to remember their conquered Chiefs.
 But they certainly remembered Chief Birú.

 Around 1523, Francisco Pizarro’s troops attempted to invade the land of Birú.
 Biru’s men fiercely resisted, and Pizarro was forced to retreat.
 This time, Pizarro saw the need for more weapons and soldiers.
-He returned to Panama, in search for support to conquer the southern land of Birú.
+He returned to Panama, in search of support to conquer the southern land of Birú.
 Pizarro assured their comrades that, in the south of Birú, there was a kingdom rich in gold.
 Rumors about the wealth of Birú spread and the name became prominent.
 Thereafter, Spanish soldiers simplified the phrase “southern land of Birú” for just Birú, Berú or Pirú.

 In 1526, Francisco Pizarro returned to Birú with more troops.
 In this occasion, Birú and his warriors were crushed.
 Spaniards now had a free route to reach the Inca land.

 Is Peru Named After an ‘Anonymous’ Native?

 Chronicler Inca Garcilaso de la Vega holds a different version.
 In his book Comentarios Reales de Los Incas, Garcilaso refers an encounter between Spaniards and an indigenous man.
 As mentioned earlier, Vasco Nuñez de Balboa sent four ships to navigate the seas surrounding the Gulf of Darien.
 Garcilaso claims that the crewmen of one ship saw an indigenous native fishing by the mouth of a river.
 As the ship approached the shore, the native became petrified.
 Spaniards unboarded the ship and captured him.